PoliEcho/Vector_blow/README.md

 ## how to get the game
 either go to release page of this repo [HERE](https://github.com/PoliEcho/Vector_blow/releases) and download the game or build it see instructions below
-you will still need to install folowing dependencies:
-> SDL3
-> SDL3_image

-> [!CAUTION]
-> copy downloaded binary to root of cloned repo otherwise it wont work
-> you need the assets folder

 ### how to build